BoweryFarming/peerage_ec2/README.md

 It also supports UDP-based discovery, so that nodes on the same network (like docker containers on the same host) can find each other.

-This library adds support for API-based discovery for nodes running in an AWS VPC on EC2 or Elastic Beanstalk.
+This library adds support for API-based discovery of nodes running in an AWS VPC on EC2 or Elastic Beanstalk.

 ## Installation